Skip to main content

 • Other Wireless Keyboard and Mouse Sets We Tested

-• How to Shop for a Wireless Keyboard and Mouse Combo
+• What To Consider When Buying a Wireless Keyboard and Mouse Combo

-• How We Test Wireless Keyboard and Mouse Combos
+• FAQ: What To Know About Wireless Keyboard and Mouse Combos

-A good wireless keyboard and mouse are crucial for most people’s day-to-day lives, whether for work or gaming.
-Unfortunately, it can take some time and money to shop for just the right ones.
-Finding an affordable, functional combo that easily connects to your devices can help save both.
+A solid keyboard and mouse are crucial for most people's day-to-day lives, whether for work, gaming, or school.
+Unfortunately, it can take some time and money to find the right products.
+The best wireless keyboard and mouse combos save both time and money, offering an affordable and functional combo that is still high-quality.

-There are plenty of other choices to love, from budget sets to high-end gaming equipment.
-You can also find versatile, affordable picks separately among our favorite keyboards and wireless mice.
+The Logitech’s MK850 Performance wireless mouse and keyboard (available at Amazon for $74.99) is our favorite mouse and keyboard combo, but there are plenty of other choices to love, from budget sets to high-end gaming equipment.
+You can also find versatile, affordable picks separately among our favorite keyboards and preferred wireless mice.

 Logitech MK850 Performance keyboard and mouse pictured from above